brandur/org/fragments/not-hosted-here.md

 move which was billed as for compliance reasons, but which actually stemmed from a combination of paranoia and a desire to exercise power.
 So we all moved off of Slack and onto HipChat, which offered a self-hosted version.
-A few months later, hackers discover a HipChat vulnerability and steal a significant fraction of Atlassian's user database.
+A few months later, hackers discovered a HipChat vulnerability and steal a significant fraction of Atlassian's user database.
 Better yet, it turns out that all self-hosted copies of the service were also vulnerable, but of course couldn't be patched as quickly because that needed coordination with their